 Nowadays, a degree is not enough.
-To seize the opportunities available on the global job market, you need to match the specific skills acquired during your studies with language competence.
+To seize the opportunities available on the global job market, you need to match the specific skills acquired during your studies with your language skills.

-We offer you the opportunity - unique in Europe - to study in Italian, German and English and to live in South Tyrol, a region at the crossroads between Mediterranean culture and economy and the German-speaking world.
+We offer you a unique opportunity in Europe to study in Italian, German and English and to live in South Tyrol, a region at the crossroads between a Mediterranean culture and the German-speaking world.

-In order to gain admission to unibz, you need to prove specific language levels based on the Common European Framework of Reference for Languages, by the application deadline.
-Your competence needs to be proved by one of the recognised language certificates or through a computer-based language exam to be taken at our Language Centre.
+In order to gain admission to unibz, you need to provide evidence of specific language levels based on the Common European Framework of Reference for Languages by the application deadline.
+Your level needs to be verified with one of the recognised language certificates.

-Please read the list of recognized language certificates carefully: as you will see, unibz recognizes very many certificates, but no certificate older than five years from the date of issue will be accepted.
-We also accept other forms of certification with certain restrictions (for example secondary school diplomas of graduation).
-However, we cannot accept any certificate of attendance of language courses.
+Please read the list of recognised language certificates carefully: as you will see, unibz recognises multiple certificates, but certificates older than five years from the date of issue will not be accepted.
+We also accept other forms of certification which are permanently valid (for example, if you declare that English was the main language in which you were taught during the last year of high school, then this would be the equivalent of a C1 level).
+However, we cannot accept any certificates of attendance of language courses.

-The language proficiency requirements for admission (which can be found in the Study Manifesto of your preferred degree course) must be met by the stated pre-registration deadline.
-You can demonstrate your language proficiency in the following ways:
+The language proficiency requirements for admission must be met by the stated pre-registration deadline.
+You can provide evidence of your language proficiency in the following ways:

 In order to prepare freshers, the university holds pre-sessional courses every year in September which enable students to attend classes that are taught in the third language.